About 5-Element Functional Medicine

 After quitting college (it took me 2 years to figure out how useless a music degree would be for me), I played professionally for a few years while working side jobs in various industries.

-It was in 1994, when my friend offered me a job in his web development company (yep, 1994, right at the beginning), that my path into the healing arts started to accelerate.
+It was in 1994, when my friend offered me a job in his web development company (yep, 1994, right at the beginning of the internet boom), that my path into the healing arts started to accelerate.

 Never having spent much time writing code in my life, I was suddenly in a situation where I had the opportunity to learn from people with experience in this area.

-2 years after that initial job, I had gained enough skill and experience to land a position as a contract web developer at Enron Corp (yep… THAT Enron Corp), where I continued to hone my skill and earn a darned good living while doing it.
+2 years after that initial job, I had gained enough skill and experience to land a position as a contract web developer at Enron Corp (yep… THAT Enron Corp – don’t worry it all turned out ok as you’ll find out later), where I continued to hone my skill and earn a darned good living while doing it.

-It was in 1999, 5 years into my software developer career, that it finally became apparent to me that I could no longer deny my true calling.
+It was in 1999, 2 years after starting my Enron gig and 5 years into my software developer career, that it finally became apparent to me that I could no longer deny my true calling.